 This facility was opened with fanfare.
 A Pure Earth press release on this was titled ’Change and Hope Comes To Agbogbloshie’.

 The facility houses wire-stripping machines in blue shipping containers inside the scrapyard (photos below).
 The machines separate metals from cable plastic coatings.

-But there was a problem they did not foresee - the machines could not process the small diameter cables that are commonly burned inside the Agbogbloshie scrapyard for copper recovery.
+But there was a problem they did not foresee - the machines could not process the small diameter cables that are regularly incinerated in the open in and around the Agbogbloshie scrapyard for copper recovery.

-Separated large diameter plastic coatings at the Agbogbloshie Recycling Center/ March 2019 Photo Credit: Muntaka Chasant
+Separated large diameter plastic coatings at the Agbogbloshie Recycling Center at Agbogbloshie, Ghana/ March 2019 Photo Credit: Muntaka Chasant

-A worker demonstrating how a wire-stripping machine works at the Agbogbloshie Recycling Center (sponsored by Pure Earth and GreenAd)/ March 2019 Photo Credit: Muntaka Chasant
+A worker demonstrating how a wire-stripping machine works at the Agbogbloshie Recycling Center at Agbogbloshie, Ghana (sponsored by Pure Earth and GreenAd)/ March 2019 Photo Credit: Muntaka Chasant

-A worker demonstrating how a wire-stripping machine works at the Agbogbloshie Recycling Center/ March 2019 Photo Credit: Muntaka Chasant
+A worker demonstrating how a wire-stripping machine works at the Agbogbloshie Recycling Center at Agbogbloshie, Ghana/ March 2019 Photo Credit: Muntaka Chasant

 So the first phase was a failure, which Pure Earth has admitted.

 They installed newer units, this time to help separate the metals from the small diameter plastic coatings.